Calila-Adm/web-mapa-do-bosque/wbr-streamlit-bigquery/README.md

 ## Usage

-- Navigate to the overview page to view key metrics and visualizations.
+- The application runs as a single-page app with all controls in the sidebar.
-- Use the sidebar to explore different sections of the application.
+- Configure BigQuery connection and select metrics directly from the interface.

 ## Testing